Sunday, December 14, 2025

 Derringer Award Submissions Are Being Accepted

-The Short Mystery Fiction Society is a free group of writers, readers, editors, publishers, and others dedicated to the promotion and celebration of mystery and crime short stories.
+The Short Mystery Fiction Society is a group of writers, readers, editors, publishers, and others dedicated to the promotion and celebration of mystery and crime short stories.

 Our Derringer Awards honor stories up to 20,000 words.
 Editors and our members may now submit stories for consideration.
 Members may also submit anthologies.
 The deadline is January 30, 2026.